What does MCT oil do? It might be a question many people ask themselves about.

 The oil has been shown in different tests to reduce the risk of heart disease.
 It is a wonderful antioxidant and can aid in minimizing the risk of heart disease by combating conditions such as obesity, high cholesterol, and inflammation.

-It can help you lose weight in your body, and it's already been shown to raise HDL (good cholesterol) levels.
+It may help you lose weight in your body, and it's already been shown to raise HDL (good cholesterol) levels.
 Improving your cholesterol levels may help you avoid heart disease.

 It can also assist decrease the C-reactive protein (CRP), an inflammatory marker linked to an increased risk of heart disease.